UI/UX DesignWebsite DesignReno Platforms2025

 10 / Reflection

-What designing a platform for 45+ institutions across two countries taught me about organizing complexity.
+Designing for 45+ institutions across two countries forced me to think differently about information architecture.

 1